IT Project Management Office

 - Affects strategic direction of the UMS

-For campus projects, completed Business Cases should be submitted to the campus IT Director and Chief Financial Officer (CFO) for initial review.
-Upon approval at the campus level, the business case should be forwarded to the PMO.
-For system-wide projects, the completed Business Case should be submitted to the PMO.
-We will work with the CIO Office to support the Business Case review/approval process.
+For campus projects, completed Business Cases should be submitted to the CITO for initial review.
+For system level projects, the completed Business Case should be submitted to the PMO.
 The PMO is always available to help you to gather information for and develop your Business Case.